uSarvar/task-1/README.md

 # task-1
-1-task for job application role as a Junior Data Analyst
+1-task for job application role as a Junior Data Analyst.